ebeaufay/UltraGlobe/README.md

 The earth model is wgs 84. and uses a modified UV-sphere for terrain tiles.

 There's support for WMS and OGC 3DTiles and partial I3S support.
-There are also a few custom layers allowing fancy visualizations (Google earth 3DTiles, volumetric clouds, Moving tracks..).
+There are also a few custom layers allowing fancy visualizations (Google earth 3DTiles, volumetric clouds, Video projection, Line of sight, Moving tracks..).

-Oh, and volumetric clouds are implemented out of the box.

-Video layers, Vector Layers and physics are in the works.
+Vector Layers and physics are in the works.

 ## Documentation